FraserW123/Hockey-Team-Player-Stats/README.md

 <a name="installation"></a>
 ## 1. Installation

-Download the project and install the following library
+Download the project, unzip the project, access the folder in a terminal and install the following library
 ```bash
 pip install virtualenv
 ```
-Create the virtual environment
+Create a virtual environment
 ```bash
 python -m venv env
 ```